Black supremacy: Historical usage

-SPLC states that it will continue to track some of the groups previously in their "Black supremacist" category, but only for antisemitic, anti-LGBTQ and male supremacist views, but not for anti-White views.

 Groups associated with black supremacist views

 Several fringe groups have been described as either holding or promoting black supremacist beliefs.
 A source described by historian David Mark Chalmers as being "the most extensive source on right-wing extremism" is the Southern Poverty Law Center (SPLC), an American nonprofit organization that monitors hate groups and extremists in the United States.
 Authors of the SPLC's quarterly Intelligence Reports have described the following groups as holding black supremacist views: